Diqing Tibetan Autonomous Prefecture: Air

 Diqing Shangri-La Airport, also known simply as Diqing Airport, is one of the biggest airports in the northwest of the Yunnan Province.
 It is located about 3.4 mi from the center of Shangri-La City.
 There are flights to Lhasa, Chengdu, Beijing (via Kunming), Shanghai Pudong, Shenzhen (via Guiyang), Guangzhou, Kunming and Xishuangbanna.

 Road

-Highways are the main means of transportation to reach Dêqên Prefecture.
+Highways are the main means of transportation to reach Diqing Prefecture.
 The major highway in this prefecture is China National Highway 214 (a Yunnan-Tibet-Qinghai highway abbreviated "G214").

 There are also direct bus routes to Kunming, Lijiang and Panzhihua (Sichuan).